About the Facility Permit Program

 - Inspectors can accommodate most inspection requests.
 If they are not available, a backup inspector will be assigned automatically.
 (We’ve got you covered!)

-- Secured Access for inspections – If a project has secured access a representative or General Contractor must be present for the inspection to make sure that the inspector has access.
+- Secured access for inspectors – If a project has secured access, a representative or General Contractor must be present during the inspection.
+They must give the inspector access.

 - Cancellation Policy - Clients will be subject to a minimum .25-hr charge if inspection appointments are canceled within 24 hours.
 If the Inspector is en route when an appointment is canceled, the client will be charged .50-hr for drive time.